eclipse-qrisp/Qrisp/documentation/source/general/tutorial/QMCItutorial.rst

 This tutorial will provide you with an introduction of Quantum Monte Carlo Integration within Qrisp.

 For this purpose we will first give you a theoretical overview of what this technique is about and where it is used.
 Then we will dive into the practical implemention within Qrisp.
-This also includes the usage of :ref:`Iterative Quantum Amplitude estimation <acciqae>` .
+This also includes the usage of :ref:`Iterative Quantum Amplitude estimation <IQAE>` .
 To finish of this tutorial, we investigate the full implementation of simple example by integrating :math:`x^2` over a uniform distribution in the interval :math:`\lbrack 0,1 \rbrack` .

 The relevant literature can be found in the following papers: `A general quantum algorithm for numerical integration <https://www.nature.com/articles/s41598-024-61010-9>`_ and `Option pricing using Quantum computers <https://arxiv.org/pdf/1905.02666>`_ for QMCI and `Accelerated Quantum Amplitude Estimation